kevin218/Astraeus/docs/index.rst

 ..
-Astreus documentation master file, created by sphinx-quickstart on Tue Mar 22 13:13:41 2022.
+Astraeus documentation master file, created by sphinx-quickstart on Tue Mar 22 13:13:41 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documentation for Astreus
+Documentation for Astraeus
 =========================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-Astreus is a general-purpose tool that saves/loads data from/to your exoplanet data reduction pipeline.
+Astraeus is a general-purpose tool that saves/loads data from/to your exoplanet data reduction pipeline.
 By using consistent formats and keywords across pipelines, users should be able to exchange and compare results easier than ever before!

 Usage